 New scientific research studies show that vodka can actually help heal symptoms of rheumatoid arthritis.
 Part of the reason vodka works so well is that it helps reduce inflammation just like an ice pack on a swollen wound.

 Vodka helps to develop collateral vessels.

-Basically, that means increased free blood flow and prevention of development of major illnesses such as stroke and cardiac arrest.
+Basically, that means increased free flow of blood flow and prevention of the development of major illnesses such as stroke and heart attacks.

 6. Reduces Hypertension

-Vodka aids in creating HDL, basically goood cholesterol in the body.
-Good cholesterol means a reduced risk of high blood pressure.
+Vodka aids in creating HDL, basically good cholesterol in the body.
+Good cholesterol means a reduced risk of high blood pressure and heart diseases.

 7. Fever Reducer

-When rubbed onto the body as an ointment or lotion, vodka can help reduce fever.
+When rubbed onto the body as an ointment or lotion, vodka can help reduce fever from the common cold.